 \subsection{Operators and monoidal structure on Witt vectors}

-All kinds of Witt vectors come with natural maps -- most famously the Frobenius and Verschiebung operators.
+All kinds of Witt vectors come with natural maps---most famously the Frobenius and Verschiebung operators.
 Our construction is no exception.

-We will define operators by describing how they act on ghost components, then using the universal properties of reflexive coequaliser-preserving functors described in Lemma~\ref{lem:finite_module_kan} to lift the operators to groups of Witt vectors.
+We will define these operators by describing corresponding maps on ghost components, then using the universal properties of reflexive coequaliser-preserving functors described in Lemma~\ref{lem:finite_module_kan} to lift to maps of Witt vectors.